Russell Stover Candies: Acquisition by Lindt & Sprüngli and restructuring

 Swiss chocolate maker Lindt bought Russell Stover Chocolates from the Ward family on July 14, 2014.
 Integrating Russell Stover Chocolates into Lindt group resulted in a structural reorganization of the company; this included tripling its marketing team and shifting focus away from seasonal products.

 Attention was also given to developing its offering of sugar-free products.
 Stevia, a natural sweetener, replaced the artificial sweetener sucralose by 2019, and the packaging was redesigned to attract a wider audience, hoping to reverse a three-year trend of declining sales.
 In 2020, Russell Stover Chocolates was the top sugar-free chocolate company in the United States.

 Spurred by strong sales in 2019, Russell Stover Chocolates announced plans to expand its Iola, Kansas, Abilene, Kansas, and Corsicana, Texas facilities.
 It also announced that its facility in Montrose, Colorado and several retail stores and distribution centers across the US would close in 2021.

-2020-on
+2020–present

 The company was among those that participated in a July 2020 virtual job fair hosted by the Kansas public workforce program, designed to allow jobseekers impacted by the COVID pandemic to find employment while still practicing social distancing measures.

-In September of 2020 the company laid off 300 employees, due to the effects of the pandemic.
+In September 2020 the company laid off 300 employees, due to the effects of the pandemic.
 The closure of the Montrose plant eliminated around 300 jobs.

 In April 2021, Russell Stover entered an agreement with Topeka Correctional Facility to form a work release program, hiring 150 inmates to work at their Iola and Abilene facilities in Kansas.
 This happened as part of a general response from US employers to a perceived labor shortage related to the pandemic.